athomasoriginal/dotfiles/README.md

 ### iterm2

+- Settings
   - I activate scroll functionality so you can just use the trackpad for long pieces of text.
 For example, try typing `man defaults` into your terminal.
     When you have to scroll this kind of long document in your terminal, it can get janky.
 This helps to avoid that.
-- solarized color scheme
+- Color Themes
-  - especially amazing if you ever code outside or in a room with a lot of sunlight
+  - Solarized - especially amazing if you ever code outside or in a room with a lot of sunlight
+- hotkeys
   - `command + d` will bring up iterm2 when in the background - very handy when you are an active terminal user - something I picked up from [guake terminal]

 ### duti

-- duti is a program built to make it easier to configure which filetypes are opened by which application.
+duti is a program built to make it easier to configure which filetypes are opened by which application.
 For example, lets say you want all `.html` files to be opened by `Atom` and not the default browser, we can configure this in Duti.
 For more info, see the `.duti` file.

 ### macos